milkyway-labs/milkyway/x/restaking/README.md

 When a user perform an `UndelegatePool`, `UndelegateOperator` or `UndelegateService` the following operations occur:

-* determines the shares based the amount of tokens that the user want to undelegate
+* determine the shares based the amount of tokens that the user want to undelegate
 * subtract the computed shares from the `Delegation` object.
 In case the final shares are 0 the `Delegation` object will be removed
 * subtract the undelegated tokens from the `Target` total delegated tokens
-* computes the time when the undelegated tokens will be returned to the users
+* computes the time when the undelegated tokens will be returned to the user
 * increments the `UnbondingID`
-* creates a new `UnbondingDelegation` or obtain an existing `UnbondingDelegation` in case the user was already undelegating some tokens from that target
+* creates a new `UnbondingDelegation` or obtain an existing `UnbondingDelegation` in case the user was already undelegating some tokens from the target
 * adds a new `UnbondingDelegationEntry` to the `UnbondingDelegation`
 * stores the `UnbondingDelegation`, this is stored in `UserPoolUnbondingDelegation` for pools, `UserOperatorUnbondingDelegation` for operators and `UserServiceUnbondingDelegation` for services